merik-ducker/nubella/README.md

 ## Introduction

 Nubella is an engaging React application that showcases the playful dynamics of balloons floating across the screen, powered by the physics engine Matter.js.
-This project offers users an interactive experience, allowing them to release balloons into the viewport and observe as they bounce and float in a realistic manner
+This project offers users an interactive experience, allowing them to release balloons into the viewport and observe as they bounce and float in a realistic manner.

+## Live Demo

+Check out the live demo of the project here: [Nubella Live Demo](https://nubella-chi.vercel.app/)

 ## Features